The web is one of your best players in spreading your work and message.

 2. Devaluing Your Artwork Online

-Many artists turn to selling their artwork on websites like Ebay and Etsy which can actually devalue your work.
+Many artists turn to selling their artwork on websites like eBay and Etsy which might actually devalue your work in the long run.
 It surprises many artists that these sites can come off unprofessional or like your pieces are a bargain if you primarily sell on these websites.
 Buyers on these websites are generally not art collectors, they are looking for a good deal.